The Heirloom Index

 Telling history through collecting

 America has always told its story through its games, and for a century that story has been kept on small rectangles of cardboard.
-The Heirloom Index is built on a simple belief: that the cards collectors have chased for generations are more than commodities — they are the artifacts of that story.
+The Heirloom Index is built on a simple belief: that the cards collectors have chased for generations are more than commodities — they are the heirlooms of that story.
 A rookie printed the year a kid from nowhere became a legend.
 A card that survived a war, a move, a shoebox in an attic.
 We gather the greatest of them in one place and tell you why each one matters — not as tickers to trade, but as heirlooms to keep and pass down.
 The market data is here, and it is honest.
 But the history is the point.

 Everything here is curated by hand and grounded in a simple line: $5,000-and-up, blue-chip, professionally graded.
 We track the market honestly — descriptive signals drawn from live listings, never predictions, never advice.
 The stories are written by hand, and made to last.